fledge-iot/fledge-service-notification/docs/index.rst

 ------

-Fledge will alert users to specific actions using the *bell* icon on the menubar.
+Fledge will alert users to specific actions using the *bell* icon on the menu bar.
 These alerts can be used as a source of notification data by some of the notification plugins.
 Most notably the data availability plugin.

 The use of alerts as a source for notifications is however limited as these alerts are only capable of transporting a string to the notification system.
-This string describes the cause of the alert, therefore there is little inthe way of processing that can be done when alerts are used as a notification source.
+This string describes the cause of the alert, therefore there is little in the way of processing that can be done when alerts are used as a notification source.

 The primary use of alerts in notifications is to provide alternate channels for the delivery of these alerts.
-Rather than simply showing the alert in the user interface menubar, the alert may be sent to any of the notification delivery channels.
-This greatly increases the ability to deliver these alerts to programatic consumers of the alerts or end users not currently connected to the Fledge user interface.
+Rather than simply showing the alert in the user interface menu bar, the alert may be sent to any of the notification delivery channels.
+This greatly increases the ability to deliver these alerts to programmatic consumers of the alerts or end users not currently connected to the Fledge user interface.

 Notifications